zdravkov/kendo-docs/getting-started/mobile/navbar.md

     <div data-role="navbar" class="checkout">My View Title</div>

+## Showing Hidden View Title

 By default the NavBar View Title is visible only in iOS and hidden in the rest of the platforms.
-In order to be visible on a specific, a single CSS rule is needed:
+In order to be visible on a specific platform, a single CSS rule is needed:

 ### Show NavBar View Title on Android platform